sanand0/til/llms.md

   - Code output is brittle.
 Use tools / DSL - e.g. visit_url(url), click_element(text, gid, tagName), etc.
 - 14 Mar 2025.
 [GenAIScript](https://microsoft.github.io/genaiscript/) increasingly looks like a promising way to automate LLM workflows in the browser.
 - 14 Mar 2025.
 [Ollama has a Windows download](https://ollama.com/download/windows)
+- 13 Mar 2025.
+A mental model to consider is: each chat conversation with an LLM is a person or a personality in itself.
+A day in the life of a model, where its personality evolves.
 - 11 Mar 2025.
 People are reporting that [Roo Code](https://github.com/RooVetGit/Roo-Code) is better than Windsurf.
   - Roo Code is open source.
 Available as a VS Code extension and run-nable via `git clone`
   - Roo Code supports Computer Use.
 It can read files, take screenshots from a built-in browser, controls it, and reads browser console logs.
+  - Opinions are mixed.
+A team member reported that it takes 10 LLM queries to do what Cursor does in 2.
+Another reported that it does in 1 query what Cursor does in 2.
 - 10 Mar 2025.
 Notes from [Thursday AI, 6 Mar 2025](https://youtu.be/rXoGpUyD1Jg)
   - Google's AI overviews now use Gemini 2.0.
 They've introduced an AI mode that functions like a mini deep research tool, incorporating planning and search.
 (A Perplexity-killer).
 It's a fine-tuned model that is extra cautious with topics like healthcare and always verifies information.
   - QWQ from Quen competes with DeepSeq R1, but with only 32b parameters compared to R1's several hundred billion.